Asmara–Massawa Steam Railway

 Route Engineering Challenges

-• Great East African Escarpment — 2,400m elevation drop from Asmara to Massawa
+• Great East African Escarpment — 2,325 m elevation drop across 118 km with sustained 3%+ grades

-• 65 bridges including 14-arch Obel River viaduct
+• 65 bridges including the fourteen-arch Obel River viaduct (1920s masonry arched culverts)

 Line length